a8dx/ILO/README.md

 Tasks
 ===
-* Need to fix the `grid' command in Ingrid code to boxAverage
-* Automate procedure of reviewing across correlation values - consolidate results into a single dataframe that includes correlation value as a column  - need to make graphic of this
+* Run across multiple correlation values then automate procedure of reviewing across correlation values - consolidate results into a single dataframe that includes correlation value as a column  - need to make graphic of this
 * Create a matrix and visual output that would show the XY average of each site's correlation
 * Would be great to incorporate farmers' worst years from the sitetable, but it appears that the latest 'worst' year is 2002 - this cannot be usable from an EVI perspective.
 * Can create a way to ensure that number of plots on a single row is not excessive, instead of standard nrow = 1 argument